vatnz-dev/sops/docs/enroute/NAK.md

 ### OCR

-NAK shall assign STARs to any aircraft where the destination is within the lateral bounds of OCR without coordination.
+NAK shall assign STARs without coordination to any aircraft where the destination is within the lateral bounds of OCR.

 NAK shall ensure that any aircraft crossing the OCR/NAK boundary is established on an airway.
 NAK may clear aircraft direct to a boundary fix, provided it is established on an airway once it reaches the direct-to fix.